Different Stages of Alcoholism

 Alcoholism is a Progressive Disease

-Alcoholism | There is Hope Most of us usually know at least one person who is in one of the stages of alcoholism.
+Most of us usually know at least one person who is in one of the stages of alcoholism.
 They may drink excessively, can’t control their drinking, has tried to stop repeatedly, goes on binges, or just has no control over how much they drink.
 We may even be the person we know, but will not face the fact that we have a serious problem and are in denial of the situation.

 We all have to deal with problems that arise from time to time, but some people, because they lack coping skills, turn to alcohol to help them cope with things like, inhibitions, family problems, stress from work, relationship issues, finances or just life in general.